Maxb06/easyv2-table/README.md

 };

 export default App;
+```
+---

-💡 By default, EasyTableV2 does not enable pagination or search.
+💡 By default, EasyTableV2 doesn't enable pagination or search.
 It simply displays your data in a table.

-```

 ---